-- 1. The school RN shall assess the health status of the student, secure and interpret medical information, including: - a) Any prescription or recommendations from the licensed medical physician.
-If there is a prescription it should include: - Name of the child
+The school RN shall assess the health status of the student, secure and interpret medical information, including:

+- Any prescription or recommendations from the licensed medical physician that should include.

+- Name of the child

 - Name of the procedure or medication.
 (Note: does not change the rules for the administration of medication.
-This is not in the category of a noncomplex task.
+This is not in the category of a non-complex task.

 - Reason for the procedure or medication

 - Dosage

 - Method of administration

 - Frequency and time of procedure

 - Duration of the order, not to exceed the school year

 - Special instructions

 - Other relevant instructions

 - Date of the order

-- Signature of the licensed medical physician or other licensed prescriber in the state of Louisiana
+- Signature of the licensed medical physician or other licensed prescriber

-- b) Medical records, when applicable:
+- Medical records, when applicable:

 - The birth history

 - Hospital discharge summaries

 - Current medical status

 - Diagnosis

-- Prognosis
+- o Prognosis

 - Consultations

 - Immunizations

-- c) Educational records when applicable to include:
+- > Educational records when applicable to include:

 - Pupil appraisal/assessment

 - Individualized Family Service Plan (IFSP)

 - Individualized Education Plan (IEP)

 - Individualized Transition Plan (ITP)

-- d) Family records/anecdotal when appropriate
+- > Family records/anecdotal when appropriate

-- 2. The school RN shall make a nursing assessment to determine:

-- a) The need for an assessment by other certified/licensed health professionals

-- b) The need for noncomplex health procedures in consultation with other appropriate certified/licensed professionals

-- c) That according to the Louisiana Legal Standards of Nursing Practice and the Administrative Rules on the Delegation of Nursing Functions, the procedure can be safely performed, the results are predictable, and can be delegated to someone other than a registered nurse following documented training.

-- 3. In consultation with other certified/licensed health professionals, when appropriate, the level of care needed; the competencies required by individuals performing the
+- The school RN shall make a nursing assessment to determine: - The need for an assessment by other certified/licensed health professional - ➤ The need for non-complex health procedures in consultation with other appropriate certified/licensed professionals - According to the Louisiana Legal Standards of Nursing Practice and the Administrative Rules on the Delegation of Nursing Functions, the procedure can be safely performed, the results are predictable, and can be delegated to someone other than a registered nurse following documented training. - In consultation with other certified/licensed health professionals, when appropriate, the level of care needed; the competencies required by individuals performing the procedure.